 You’ve got a job to do, and you need the right machine to do it.
-But do you go with a backhoe or an excavator?
+But when you’re staring down the choice between a backhoe or excavator, it’s easy to get analysis paralysis.
 They both dig.
 They both lift.
 They both look pretty tough.
-But trust us, picking the wrong one can slow you down faster than a flat tire on a Monday morning.

 What Is A Backhoe?